The May Issue, Featuring the Hound Group I Deadline May 7th.

 Close-up head photo of a Mudi dog.

-• Muzzle: The muzzle of a Mudi is strong and tapering, neither too long nor too short, ensuring a balanced and proportional appearance.
-The bridge of the nose is straight and tapers to a blunt end at the nose.
-Whiskers are essential in this functional farm dog.
+• Muzzle: The muzzle is strong, with the bridge of the nose straight and tapering to a blunt end at the nose.
+Whiskers shall be present.

 Tail